 Mexico City is a densely populated city, a melting pot of diversity and cultures.
 Built by Aztecs in the 13th century, it has been home to numerous civilizations from Aztecs to Mayans to Spanish!
 Some of the oldest structures in Mexico City date from the early Spanish conquest era.
-Many colonial-era buildings remain standing and have been re-purposed government buildings and museums.
 The city has been home for some of the famous artists like Frida Kahlo and Diego Rivera who redefined modern art.
 It is a feast for eyes to see all the wonderful structures and the graffiti spread all throughout the city.
-We have shared our 4 day itinerary and some of the must-visit spots and must-know facts of the vibrant city below:
+We are sharing with you our 4 day itinerary and some of the must-visit spots of the vibrant city below:

 We started our first day in Mexico city with a scrumptious brunch from a restaurant near World Trade Center (WTC), very close to our Airbnb stay.
-WTC and its surrounding area of Colonia Nápoles has a lot of restaurants and food chains such as California Pizza Kitchen, PF Chang’s, Starbucks etc. Yes, it is Mexico and not Mars!
-So you have all ’em big food chains here too.
-So after grabbing some pizza and coffee, we decided to head towards south.
-After a half an hour long Uber ride, we reached the much-awaited Frida Kahlo museum.
+So after grabbing some pizza and coffee, we decided to head towards south towards the much-awaited Frida Kahlo museum.
 Only to be welcomed by a mile long queue (No kidding!).
-After spending half an hour in the queue, and blaming each other for not booking the tickets online (you can buy tickets online so that you won’t have to wait in a queue, welcome to the 21st century! ), we decided to head towards Xochimilco.
-To add to our misery, when we reached Xochimilco it started raining heavily!
+After spending half an hour in the queue, and blaming each other for not booking the tickets online we decided to head towards Xochimilco.
+To add to our misery, when we reached there, it started raining heavily!
 But the vibrancy and liveliness of the place made up for all our disappointments.
-We were off to float on a colorful boat, on a rainy day.
-We were surrounded by numerous other boats with Mariachi bands and people, young and old, partying to happy music 🙂 We enjoyed our boat ride with hot corn on the cob, tropical fruits and some tacos with Mariachi band playing in the background.
+We were off to float on a colorful boat, on a rainy day, surrounded by Mariachi bands and people, young and old, partying to happy music 🙂 We enjoyed our boat ride with hot corn on the cob, perfect on rainy days!
 Needless to say, it was a perfect way to start our vacation.
-Xochimilco is a really fun experience.
-Colorful boats, cheerful people, good music and yummy food, what more ask for!

-The day to explore Centro Historica!
 There are so many architectural marvels in the Centro Historica and all of them are somewhat close by.
-We decided to take the Turibus as they have guided audio tours (audio guides are only on the bus, you can get off at each attraction, but there won’t be any guide accompanying you) to most of these places.
-We started with Zocalo, one of the most famous and largest main squares in the world.
+We took the Turibus to see most of these places starting with Zocalo, one of the most famous and largest main squares in the world.
 It has been a gathering place for Mexicans since Aztec times!
-It has been the site of ceremonies, royal proclamations, military parades, religious events as well as a famous spot for protests too.
-You can easily spend a day around here, get some coffee from the cafes and grab some yummy street food, shop in the bazaars nearby, and explore the Aztec ruins at the Templo Mayor which is just a block away from the Zocalo.
-After multiple snack breaks and “wow” ing at the centuries-old architecture, we headed towards the Palacio de Bellas Artes, performance hall & museum featuring murals by Diego Rivera & other notable artists.
-By then it started raining so, we got on the Turibus and saw some of the attractions as we passed by.
+You can easily spend a day around here, grab some yummy street food, shop in the bazaars nearby, and explore the Aztec ruins at the Templo Mayor which is just a block away from the Zocalo.
+Our last stop before we got on Turibus was the Palacio de Bellas Artes, performance hall & museum featuring murals by Diego Rivera & other notable artists.

 Later that noon, we took a stop at Roma area where we found “La Zarandia Miravelle”, a restaurant which serves handmade Mexican food cooked in prehispanic Zarandian style.
-The guac and house dips are to die for!
 After a delicious meal, we took a long walk down the lanes of Victorian and French-style mansions.
 Roma and La Condesa have many beautiful buildings and sky-high trees, plenty of cafes, restaurants, clubs, shops, and galleries.
-Later we grabbed some coffee and cookies from Cafe Toscano.
-Apparently, the coffee and crepes here are the best in Mexico City.
 We got on the Turibus again and ended our tour with a sight of the Angel of Independence, the golden Angel of Peace and Independence, at her glory, shining in the colorful evening sky.
-Although we wanted to explore the night-life, we had to wind up early that night as we had a long day planned ahead for the next day.

-Rise and shine before the sun shines!
-For the first time ever we woke up at 4 AM on a vacation!
-We had plenty of exciting activities planned for the day.
+For the first time ever, we woke up at 4 AM on a vacation!
 We started our day with hot air balloon ride at sunrise overlooking the Teotihuacan pyramids.
 It was a surreal and stunning experience to rise above the clouds and see the sun shining on the pyramids down below.
 A big shout-out to Volare for the awesome experience!
 After the balloon ride, Volare folks had arranged a mini meet-up with some wine and snacks with our tour group before we headed towards the Teotihuacan pyramids.
-We spent the rest of the day touring the Pyramids with some awesome people we met at the meet-up.
+We spent the rest of the day touring the Pyramids.

 Teotihuacan is a vast Mexican archaeological complex northeast of Mexico City.
 Running down the middle of the site, which was once a flourishing pre-Columbian city, is the Avenue of the Dead.
 It links the Temple of Quetzalcoatl, the Pyramid of the Moon and the Pyramid of the Sun.
 The climb up the pyramids is worth all the effort for the amazing panoramic views from the top.